Graeme Smith: International career

 Smith made his Test debut for South Africa in 2002 in Cape Town against Australia, batting at number three and scoring 68 in the second innings.

 Promoted to open the batting with Herschelle Gibbs against Bangladesh in his third Test match, Smith scored 200.
 In the following home series against Pakistan, Smith (who scored 151) and Gibbs (228) shared a first-wicket stand of 368, a national record until bettered by Smith and Neil McKenzie's 415, and at the time the fourth highest opening partnership in Test history.

 Following the 2003 Cricket World Cup and Shaun Pollock's subsequent resignation, Smith was selected as captain for South Africa's next Test.
-The decision was criticised as it was felt that he had shown 'few leadership credentials': He had played only eight Test matches and 22 ODIs before being given the captaincy.

-Graeme Smith was only 22 years and 82 days old when he captained his first match against Bangladesh, the youngest ever South African captain.
+The decision was criticised as it was felt that he had shown 'few leadership credentials': He had played only eight Tests and 22 ODIs before being given the captaincy.
+Smith was only 22 years and 82 days old when he captained his first match against Bangladesh, the youngest ever South African captain.